This post may contain affiliate links. Please read our disclosure policy.

 Making a creamy tomato pasta sauce from scratch with canned tomatoes is simple!
 The best part is that it can be ready by the time your pasta has cooked.
-Perfect for those on-the-go weeknights.
+It’s perfect for those on-the-go weeknights.

 This sauce uses a can of tomato sauce for liquid, and I also add in some tomato paste to punch up that tomato flavor.
 Garlic, Italian seasoning, butter, and cream complete it.
-And some freshly grated parmesan cheese takes it over the top!
+Add some freshly grated parmesan cheese to take it over the top!

 - Canned tomato brands can vary, and some tomatoes are more acidic than others.
 My favorite brands are Mutti and DeLallo.
 If you find the sauce is a little bit too tart, you can add a pinch of sugar to balance the flavors/enhance the sweetness of the tomatoes.

 How to make creamy tomato pasta